Baryon number: Conservation

+The law of conservation of baryon number was proposed in 1938 by Ernst Stueckelberg.
 Baryon number is a 'conserved' quantity in the sense that for perturbutative reactions in the Standard Model the total baryon number of the incoming particles is equal to the baryon number of the outgoing particles.
 Baryon number violation has never been observed experimentally.
 However, neither Baryon number nor lepton number can from theory be shown to be conserved quantities due to nonperturbative effects in the Standard Model.
 These effects are, for example, sphalerons and instantons.
 The hypothesized Adler–Bell–Jackiw anomaly in electroweak interactions is an example of an electroweak sphaleron.
 These reactions are massively suppressed at low energies/temperatures.
 At high temperatures, in for example the early universe, they could explain electroweak baryogenesis and leptogenesis.
 Sphalerons can only change the baryon and lepton number by 3 or multiples of 3 (the reactions create 3 leptons and 3 baryons or the corresponding antiparticles).
 This is because the sum of baryon and lepton number (see B − L) is a conserved quantity in the standard model.

 The hypothetical concepts of Grand Unified Theory (GUT) models and supersymmetry allows for the changing of a baryon into leptons and antiquarks (see B − L), thus violating the conservation of both baryon and lepton numbers.
 Proton decay would be an example of such a process taking place, but has never been observed.
 Neutrinoless double beta decay is a reaction that would violate lepton number and neutron-to-antineutron oscillation would violate baryon number by −2 units.

 The conservation of baryon number is not consistent with the physics of black hole evaporation via Hawking radiation.
 It is expected in general that quantum gravitational effects violate the conservation of all charges associated to global symmetries.
 The violation of conservation of baryon number led John Archibald Wheeler to speculate on a principle of mutability for all physical properties.

 Searches for baryon number violation have been conducted in the following ways: